 Recover Windows to an earlier copy

-If you're unable to boot into Windows because of this error, you'll need to boot into Windows Safe Mode and restore Windows to an earlier copy before being able to attempt any of the other suggestions mentioned below.
+If you're unable to boot into Windows because of this error, you'll need to boot into Windows Safe Mode and restore Windows to an earlier copy.
+After doing so, continue with the suggestions presented below.

 Install the latest service packs

 Hardware drivers that are installed by third-party programs commonly cause this issue.
 Many of the errors will not be encountered if you have the latest Microsoft Windows Service Pack installed on the computer.